unhcr-americas/ageingonthemove/README.md

 ## What's a microsite and when to use it?

-A microsite is a single web-page or a small cluster of web pages that exist separate from the organization main website and is used for specific campaigns.
-A microsite will have its own domain or unique URL and the branding of it may differ from the brand’s usual one.

-It can typically be built to highlight content from joint study and research process.
+A microsite is a single web-page or a small cluster of web pages that exist separate from the organization main website and is used for specific campaign.
+To this rgard a microsite can have its own domain or unique URL and a different and distinctive branding.
+Microsite can typically be built to highlight content from joint study and research process, following a data collection exercise.

-Using a reproducible analysis approach, the following workflow can be used:
+Using a __reproducible analysis__ approach, the following workflow can be used:

  1. After data collection in [kobotoolbox](https://kobo.unhcr.org) and one data has been deposited and documented on [RIDL](https://ridl.unhcr.org/), an __initial data crunching report__ can be generated.
 This can be done with [koboloadeR](https://unhcr.github.io/koboloadeR/docs/).
 Ideally both the data crunching notebook source (i.e Rmd file) and output (i.e. html, docx or pptx) should also be recorded in RIDL.